samuelpowell/toastmm/NOTES.md

     - Block Krylov methods don't appear to offer significant speedup and are reliant upon fast matrix solves thus indirectly require a decent BLAS.
     - Iterative solvers (CG, BICGSTAB) readily parallelised and within an order of mangnitude of direct solvers, hot path is Sparse-Dense Ax & Cholesky substitution.
 No memory issues.
+SpMv improvements using different CSR structures have shown limited improvement.
   - Jacobian computation, fast in basis, slow in mesh.
 Mesh path is dominated by IntFG cost, which in turn uses a virtual method call to element IntFG in hot loop.
 Experiments show 50% speedup possible by extracting this call and working over all RHS, and / or precomputing element integrals to avoid scaling and indexing cost.